hls-ol/pons-dictionary/README.md

 A simple PONS dictionary interface to access the [PONS API](https://de.pons.com/p/online-woerterbuch/fuer-entwickler/api)

 # Setup
 1. [Create an account with PONS](https://login.pons.com/login) and [activate the API](https://en.pons.com/open_dict/public_api).
 All further information at [PONS' API info site](https://de.pons.com/p/online-woerterbuch/fuer-entwickler/api).
 Then you will have 1000 requests/month.
 Should you want to go productive with your project, contact sales at PONS, they will send you a contract which you will need to sign and the official logo, which you will need to add to your site.
+The official documentation of the [PONS API](https://de.pons.com/p/files/uploads/pons/api/api-documentation.pdf).

 2. Copy the code to a webserver of your choice and activate SSL encryption with a certificate.
 3. Configure the defaults.php in /php to your needs, here are some examples: